winglang/wing/docs/07-faq/040-differences-from-other-solutions/044-difference-from-cdktf.md

 title: What are the main differences between Wing and CDKTF?
 sidebar_label: CDKTF
 id: differences-from-cdktf
-keywords: [faq, who is behind wing, winglang, Wing programming language, Wing language, CDKTF]
+keywords: [faq, winglang, Wing programming language, Wing language, CDKTF, IAC]
 ---

 Wing is a general purpose programming language, designed to develop entire cloud applications - including their infrastructure and application code.
 CDKTF is an infrastructure as code tool that focuses on the infrastructure part of the application.
 You then need a way to stitch together that infrastructrute and the application code.